 The one-off audit style leads to the question of whether an accountability system is really in place.
 The style is also confused with management consulting characteristics.
 Based on the literature in Chapter 2 (Section 2.1.2), Parker (1986) argues that there are differences between performance auditing and management consulting characteristics.
 A one-off audit style is usually conducted by a management consultant.
-Meanwhile performance auditing is characteristics of performance auditing conducted by the Indonesian Supreme Audit Institution are relatively different from the characteristics of performance auditing as suggested in the literature.
+Meanwhile performance auditing is characterised by repeated audit cycles.
+Thus, this finding shows that the characteristics of performance auditing conducted by the Indonesian Supreme Audit Institution are relatively different from the characteristics of performance auditing as suggested in the literature.
 In addition, the one-off audit style in performance auditing provides less performance accountability learning for auditees and auditors.